-Many people with chronic leukaemia have no symptoms.
+Many people with chronic lymphocytic leukaemia (CLL) have no symptoms.
 Often the disease is diagnosed after a routine blood test shows a high white blood cell count.
 In the early stages, symptoms tend to be mild and develop slowly.

 Symptoms may include: